Create a product

 • Tax type: select from the available ones, VAT, Withholding Tax, Sales Equalisation Tax

-• Default supplier: every time you add the product to the invoice or purchase order, the product will be automatically assigned to the same supplier and the price you have defined here will be applied.
+• Default supplier: Every time you add the product to the invoice or purchase order, the product will automatically be assigned to the same supplier and the price you have defined here will be applied.

 3. Tracking

-• Factory code: appears on invoices
+• Factory code: like the barcode, it appears on invoices.

 4. Stock management